 One of our main objectives is to become completely self-sufficient while utilizing only environmentally friendly methods.
 In order to achieve that goal, naturally we need to be able to produce all of our own food.
 Every year we extend the varieties of produce from our fields as we continually experiment and try to grow every single part of our daily nutritional needs.
-To date, we have mastered the art of growing a large variety of vegetables (such as, tomatoes, peppers, broccoli, eggplant, cauliflower, spinach and so much more), fruits, beans, wheat, corn, sunflower (for oil).
+To date, we have mastered the art of growing a large variety of vegetables (such as tomatoes, peppers, broccoli, eggplant, cauliflower, spinach and so much more), fruits, beans, wheat, corn, sunflower (for oil).
 As we continue experimenting, we hope to also be able to provide our community with locally grown rice, sugar made of sorghum and other such staples.

 The animals graze on our ecologically managed pastures and are protected until the end of their lives.
 As a result of the care they receive, we are witness to phenomena that are unheard of in industrialized dairy farms, such as heifers giving milk and lactation periods remarkably longer than expected.
 Moreover, our cattle live unusually long lives here.

 While much has been achieved through our organic, ecological farming methods, still much more is yet ahead of us.
 Therefore, agriculture continues to be one of our ongoing fields for improvement.
 Through agriculture, we hope to not merely produce all of our food but also all of our clothing, furniture, dinning wear and much more.
 This can be achieved by growing cotton, bamboo and more.
-These goals will continue to remain in the center of our activities and very much alive as even after we will have accomplished what we set out to do, such gains will require ongoing effort to maintain them.
+These goals will continue to remain in the centre of our activities and very much alive as even after we will have accomplished what we set out to do, such gains will require ongoing effort to maintain them.